Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 ## Setting Up Automatic Validation and Scoring on an EC2

-Crontab can be used to help run the validation and scoring command automatically.
-To set up crontab, first open the crontab configuration file:
+It is very typical for validation and scoring to occur every 5 to 10 minutes, as you want challenge participants to be informed of their submissions.
+To do this on a cloud instance (AWS, Google, Azure...), a cronjob can be set up.
+To set this up, first open the crontab configuration file:

 	crontab -e